 Tiffany has a career she loves, a life she’s happy with, and friends she wouldn’t trade for anything.
 On a wedding cruise for one of her friends, she starts to feel something is missing.
 She wants to find love like her best friends have with a person who makes her feel alive.

-Craig Meyer has never been good with women.
-His good looks only get him so far, and then he stumbles over his words and feels foolish.
-It doesn’t help that he’s ready to settle down and all the women he knows are either looking for a good time or halfway down the aisle and don’t care who they’re marrying.
+Craig has never been good with women.
+He stumbles over his words and feels foolish trying to flirt.
+It doesn’t help that he’s ready to settle down and all the women he knows are either looking for a fling or willing to marry anyone who asks.